Laurens Dassen: Personal life

 Following his studies in Nijmegen, Dassen lived in Rotterdam before moving to Amsterdam, when he became a web and app developer at ABN AMRO.
 He left Amsterdam after eleven years in favor of The Hague in September 2021, while a member of parliament.
 He met his girlfriend Britte while studying.
+Their son was born in 2023, and their second child was born the year after.